Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Practical Application in a Team

 A team wanting to start doesn’t need to implement all eight principles at once.
-A pragmatic path is as follows.
+A pragmatic three-phase path:

-Initial phase: audit.
-Measure estimated energy consumption of current stack.
-Tools like Cloud Carbon Footprint or AWS/GCP/Azure reports give orientation figures.
-This phase’s goal is baseline, not perfection.
+Initial phase — audit: measure estimated energy consumption of current stack.
+The goal of this phase is baseline, not perfection.

 Quick wins phase: identify two or three areas with highest impact and lowest effort.
-Typically these are batch processes deferrable to cleaner-grid hours, overprovisioned resources detectable via observability, and CI builds with inadequate caching.
+Typically:

 Culture phase: integrate awareness into architectural decisions.
 Not every decision needs to optimise carbon, but when two options are functionally equivalent, prefer the more energy-efficient.